fantastapack/csharp-guidelines/docs/csharp/fundamentals/coding-style/coding-conventions.md

 - Write only one statement per line.
 - Write only one declaration per line.
 - If continuation lines are not indented automatically, indent them one tab stop (four spaces).
-- Add at least one blank line between method definitions and property definitions.
+- Add at least one blank line between method definitions.
 - Use parentheses to make clauses in an expression apparent, as shown in the following code.

 ```csharp